We are converting enormous waste streams from agriculture and industries into valued products. Read More

-GSR’s cutting edge technologies for the conversion of waste into value
+GSR’s cutting edge technologies that convert waste into value

 Several projects supported by regulatory agencies and partners completed.